SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 .. py:function:: create(personID, encounterID, galleryID, biographicData, contextualData, biometricData, clientData,callback, transactionID, options)
     :noindex:

     Create a new encounter.
 No identify is performed.
-This service is synchronous.

     **Authorization**: :todo:`To be defined`